-1.4 Moderate-Income Housing Contribution.
+- 1.4 Moderate-Income Housing Contribution.
 The applicant will pay a fee to be dedicated to moderate-income housing.
-The fee will be 10% of the total exemption benefit for the 10-year benefit.

-1.5 Project Design and Compatibility.
+The fee will be 10% of the total exemption benefit for the 10-year benefit. - 1.5 Project Design and Compatibility.
 The applicant shall adhere to the following design elements, as well as the actual square footages included in Exhibit B unless the City Manager approves a deviation from the plan pursuant to EC 2.946(2)(e)2:

-Inspired by the concept of "Where the City Meets the River," the project will be designed to activate street frontages, draw the urban character of downtown toward the Willamette River, and help to establish a new neighborhood, the Eugene Riverfront District.
+Inspired by the concept of "Where the City Meets the River," the project is designed to activate street frontages, draw the urban character of downtown toward the Willamette River, and help to establish a new neighborhood, the Eugene Riverfront District.

-In plan view, the building will be configured as a backward E-shape.
-The massing will be further broken down into three distinct wings that engage with 5th Avenue, Mill Street, and 4th Avenue respectively.
-The building will be articulated for human scale, with intricate brick detailing to create visual interest at the ground level.
+In plan view, the building is configured as an L-shape with a "hinge" where Ferry Street bends.
+The massing is broken down into two distinct wings that engage with 5th Avenue and Ferry Street.
+The building is articulated for human scale, with intricate brick detailing to create visual interest at the ground level.

-The exterior materials will consist of two colors of brick, metal wall panels, fiber cement panels, and concrete.
+The exterior materials consist of brick, metal wall panels, fiber cement panels, and concrete.
 The project will use a storefront window system at the ground level and vinyl windows on the upper levels.
-These materials will be selected to be compatible with the neighborhood and for permanence and durability.
-The façade will evoke a brick warehouse aesthetic, inspired by the industrial legacy of the site.
-The arrangement of the large windows and brick piers will establish a consistent architectural rhythm that enriches the streetscape experience.
+These materials were selected to be compatible with the neighborhood and for permanence and durability.
+The façade evokes a brick warehouse aesthetic, inspired by the industrial legacy of the site.
+The arrangement of the large windows and brick piers establishes a consistent architectural rhythm that enriches the streetscape experience, a refined counterpoint to the colonnade of the Ferry Street Viaduct.
+The project includes space for an optional installation of a mural on the west façade.